GouravKohad/JEEHub/replit.md

 - Data should be stored in local storage
 - Wants a stylish, animated, and responsive design
 - Requires features for JEE aspirants specifically
+- User name should be collected and stored locally
+- Personalized experience with user's name throughout the app

 ## Recent Changes
 - Initial project setup (August 26, 2025)